cfbanks/pizza/README.md

-# Connor's Neapolitan Style Pizza Process
+# My Neapolitan Style Pizza Process

 In 2016 I got by first backyard pizza oven, the Uuni (now Ooni) 2S.
 Since then, I have enjoyed making pizzas with friends and family.
 Now that these ovens are becoming more common, I have had multiple people ask me about recipes and the techniques I use, so I have decided to compile them into this online resource so they are easier to share.
 I hope you enjoy!